iansherr/nvim-initmd/README.md

 1. I wanted it to work with more than one package manager so that if something else comes along, I had the structure to easily add it.
 2. I wanted [Lazy](https://github.com/folke/lazy.nvim) to install if there was no package manager so that the init could start from scratch.
 3. I've always hated forced-restarts after installs.
 I figured Neovim should be able to install everything in one go.
-4. I've been transitioning from Homebrew to Nix on my Mac.
+4. I've been transitioning from [Homebrew](https://brew.sh/) to [NixOS/nix-darwin](https://github.com/LnL7/nix-darwin) on my Mac.
 I started this process because I found the [DietPi](https://github.com/MichaIng/DietPi) project and enjoyed its declarative setup options.
 5. I kept running into edge cases where detecting fenced lua code blocks wasn't enough.
 6. I like logging.
 Maybe too much.